 "You have seen the woman," said Saxon, with his brow all in a wrinkle with thought.
 "She hath much to commend her.
-A man must look to himself.
-Two hundred pounds a year are not to be picked off the roadside every June morning.
-It is not princely, but it is something for an old soldier of fortune who hath been in the wars for five-and thirty years, and foresees the time when his limbs will grow stiff in his harness.
-What sayeth our learned Fleming: "an mulier-" but what in the name of the devil have we here?"
+A man must look to him-Two hundred pounds a year are not to be picked off the roadside every June morning.
+It is not princely, but it is something for an old soldier of fortune who hath been in the wars for five-andthirty years, and foresees the time when his limbs will grow stiff in his harness.
+What sayeth our learned Fleming: 'an mulier--' but what in the name of the devil have we here?"